-The best way to avoid contracting WNV is to prevent mosquitoes from breeding and biting:
+The best way to avoid contracting WNV or Zika is to prevent mosquitoes from breeding and biting:

 - Check your yard.
 Pour out or remove any standing water.
 Change water every other day in bird baths and pet water dishes.

 - Check the screening on windows and doors for holes.